CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    Happy Sliming!

 ## Uninstall / Disable the mod
 If you want to disable the mod just rename or delete the folder "Mods" in your game folder "Slime Rancher".
 (If you used the Installer or use Multimod, the Mod is located there.
 If you installed UPM manually, then you have to rename or delete the "Plugins" folder.)
 Note: That will affect all mods which use harmony.
 If there are more than 2 files within the plugin folder (HandyUpgrades and harmony).
 Alternatively you can just remove the HandyUpgrades file.

+### Complete Uninstall
+If you need to uninstall your mods completely, follow the instuctions to [Verify Integrity of Game Files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).
+This resets your game files to a clean state like a reinstall and doesn't affecting your saves.

 ## Backup save files
 Go to the "Monomi Park" folder and make a **Copy** of your **"Slime Rancher" folder** to somewhere (e.g. your Desktop).